-Materials and equipment: a camertone, a stop-watch, cotton pads.
+Materials and equipment: a tuning fork (camertone), a stop-watch, cotton pads.

 Accomplishment.
-Apply the handle of the vibrating camertone to the top of the head in its middle line.
+Apply the handle of the vibrating tuning fork to the top of the head in its middle line.
 Ask the examined if he hears by both ears the sound of the same intensity or it is heard better with one ear.
-In the damage of the sound-perceiving apparatus lateralization of the sound is noted to the side of a healthy ear, in the damage of the sound-conducting apparatus the sound is lateralized to the side of an damaged (that poorly hears) ear.
+In the damage of the sound-perceiving apparatus lateralization of the sound is noted to the side of a healthy ear, in the damage of the sound-conducting apparatus the sound is lateralized to the side of the damaged (poorly hearing) ear.
 Repeat the experiment covering the one auditory canal with cotton.